qatalog/gcp-config-node/README.md

   Only supports coercion from ISO 8601 `duration` strings to numeric `milliseconds` or `seconds` right now.

+* `required`:
+  Boolean indicating whether absence of the value should be treated as an error.
+  Defaults to `false`.

 ## What happens with secrets that are disabled?